 Spring marks the start of peach season, and fresh Fredericksburg peaches are sold individually and by the bag from farms along Highway 290.

 In July, I visited Dallas for the first time.
 Once again, the catalyst was one of Kel's business trips.
 While she was working, I was sightseeing, eating at Dallas restaurants, and visiting with a friend.

 On my first day, I braved the confusing tangle of highways to visit the Dallas Museum of Art and the nearby Nasher Sculpture Center in downtown Dallas.

 I again stressed my nerves the following day by driving downtown to visit The Sixth Floor Museum at Dealey Plaza.

 The museum is inside the infamous Book Depository building where Lee Harvey Oswald shot John F. Kennedy, killing the president in broad daylight as his motorcade drove by.

-It was a surprisingly emotional visit, considering I wasn't alive at the time.
+It was a surprisingly emotional visit, considering I wasn't alive then.
 I also saw the grassy knoll on the side of the road that's played a role in conspiracy theories.

 I also took the time to visit the nearby Dallas Holocaust and Human Rights Museum, which opened in September 2019.